1982 $495

 2025

 1982 is the year that artist Rhea Karam was born.
-In the same year, her family fled Lebanon and moved to the United States to escape the war in Beirut.
-All that remains of her family’s visual records of that year is a single photo album with 67 photographs that show what their home looked like, which family members gathered together for holidays, what fabric adorned the wall of her childhood room.
+In the same year, her family fled Beirut and moved to the United States to escape the war in Lebanon.
+All that remains of her family’s visual records of that year is a single photo album with 67 photographs, depicting birthday celebrations; meals with family and neighbors; fabric, furniture, and toys adorning a childhood bedroom.

 This book has different pricing tiers—multiple books change the reader’s experience.
 Please email hello@smalleditions.nyc to purchase this title as a set.